-- 3.14 Failure to deliver enough of the right type of homes also impacts the ability for younger communities and families to find suitable, affordable accommodation in the area. - 3.15 There are further consequences for decision making and the level of influence the Council holds over development.
+- 3.23 There are further consequences for decision making and the level of influence the Council holds over development.
 As stated above, the NPPF has introduced the Housing Delivery Test in a phased approach over three years, starting in November 2018.
 The test is a percentage measurement of the number of the net homes delivered against the number of homes required.
-Once implemented, the test will have the following sanctions: - If delivery falls below 95%, a requirement for the publication of a housing delivery action plan; - If delivery falls below 85%, a requirement to incorporate a 20% buffer on the Council's five-year land supply; - If delivery falls below 75%, once transitional arrangements have ended, the presumption in favour of sustainable development means that permission should be granted unless; - the site is in a protected area of importance (Green Belt, Local Green Space, irreplaceable habitats, Conservation Areas, Listed Buildings, non-designated heritage assets of archaeological interest which are demonstrably of equivalent significance to scheduled monuments and areas at risk of flooding); or - o any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in the NPPF taken as a whole. - 3.16 Given the nature of the District, the need to meet housing need must clearly be weighed against other national policy commitments, including the aims of maintaining existing strong protections for the Green Belt, the need to have fully explored every other reasonable option outside of the Green Belt, and the need to first make best use of brownfield sites to meet housing needs. - 3.17 The consequences of the presumption in favour of sustainable development are not immediately clear given Rochford District has large areas of Metropolitan Green Belt, habitats sites, areas at risk of flooding and a moderate number of Conservation Areas and Listed Buildings.
+Once implemented, the test will have the following sanctions: - If delivery falls below 95%, a requirement for the publication of a housing delivery action plan; - If delivery falls below 85%, a requirement to incorporate a 20% buffer on the Council's five-year land supply; - If delivery falls below 75%, once transitional arrangements have ended, the presumption in favour of sustainable development means that permission should be granted unless; - the site is in a protected area of importance (Green Belt, Local Green Space, irreplaceable habitats, Conservation Areas, Listed Buildings, non-designated heritage assets of archaeological interest which are demonstrably of equivalent significance to scheduled monuments and areas at risk of flooding); or - any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in the NPPF taken as a whole. - 3.24 Given the nature of the District, the need to meet housing need must clearly be weighed against other national policy commitments, including the aims of maintaining existing strong protections for the Green Belt, the need to have fully explored every other reasonable option outside of the Green Belt, and the need to first make best use of brownfield sites to meet housing needs.

+3.25 The consequences of the presumption in favour of sustainable development are not immediately clear given Rochford District has large areas of Metropolitan Green Belt, habitats sites, areas at risk of flooding and a moderate number of Conservation Areas and Listed Buildings.
 As things stand at present, it seems the government has excluded Green Belt areas from the presumption in favour of sustainable development, though it could be the case the Council will find it harder to resist speculative, inappropriate or unwanted development.
 This could also lead to a greater risk of planning by appeal, where developers seek to override the policies in the development plan through a reliance on the presumption in favour of sustainable development.